yuvraj1902/node-training/README.md

     SECRET_KEY_ACCESS : Secret key for access token SECRET_KEY_REFRESH : Secret key for refresh token

 #database conectivity
     you need a database and make changes in .env and config.js file

 ## Running the project
      npm start
+## Output on running npm start
+    Executing (default): SELECT 1+1 AS result
+...
+Microservice db ✔
+...
+Redis db ✔
+--- Server started on 3004 ---